SoniEx2/loadx/README.md

 ## Compatibility

-loadx is fully compatible with Lua 5.2 and Lua 5.3. loadx is partially compatible with Lua 5.1, lacking support for the `mode` argument.
+loadx is fully compatible with Lua 5.2 and Lua 5.3. loadx is incompatible with Lua 5.1.